 Your two last choices are quite different, as they focus on specific contemporary issues.
 Let’s start with Destined for War, a book published in 2017 by Graham Allison.
 Allison is a renowned political scientist, with extended experience in advising American presidents on geopolitics.
 Here he focuses on what he calls Thucydides’s trap.
 What is this trap, and why is this an important book to read?

 Both Destined for War and Superintelligence argue that we should take a much larger (in scale) and longer (in time) view on important topics like geopolitics and artificial intelligence.
-That’s also one of the philosophical pillars of effective altruism and the organisations you co-created: Giving What We Can is trying to solve the world’s most pressing problems, and 80,000 Hours to make sure that young ethically-minded graduates work on what will most benefit humanity in the long run.
-How hard have you found it to convince the general public to embrace this large-scale, long-term approach to life and ethics?
+That’s also one of the philosophical pillars of effective altruism and the organizations you co-created: Giving What We Can is trying to solve the world’s most pressing problems, and 80,000 Hours to make sure that young, ethically-minded graduates work on what will most benefit humanity in the long run.
+How hard have you found it to convince the public to embrace this large-scale, long-term approach to life and ethics?

 Five Books aims to keep its book recommendations and interviews up to date.
 If you are the interviewee and would like to update your choice of books (or even just what you say about them) please email us at firstname.lastname@example.org